Can you deduct interest paid on loan van for business

 * The borrower must have a legal obligation to repay the loan.

-Read more How to account for closing cost on business loan refinancing
+Read more How to get a business loan for a rental property

 Allocation of Interest